atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-ce.md

 Select "local" when prompted for mail server configuration options.
 (We are not going to be using mail.)

 After the installation is done, GitLab will tell you its URL.

+Please make a note of this URL -- you will need it for the rest of the exercices.

-Login and set the password for the default Administrator user, `root`.
+Go to this URL, it will ask you to set the password for `root`, the default (and, right now, the only) user.

 ![login](img/login.png)